Faith

 Paul wrote: "For (to) one (a) word (of) wisdom is-given through the Spirit; and (to) another, (a) word (of) knowledge (is-given) according-to the same Spirit; (TO A) DIFFERENT (ONE), FAITH (IS-GIVEN) BY THE SAME SPIRIT" (1 Corinthians 12:8-9).
 Paul here did not indicate that this spiritual gift of FAITH is given to everyone at the same time.

 One chapter later, Paul wrote in 1 Corinthians 13 about "FAITH SO-AS TO-REMOVE MOUNTAINS" (1 Corinthians 13:2).
-The FAITH given by the Spirit is for AN ACTION TO BE MADE
+The FAITH given by the Spirit here is outside the realm of the normal expectation of mere faith: it is a special provision of faith.

 Jesus went somewhere, was hungry, and did not see fruit on a fig tree: